iesl/rpp/README.md

 tar -xvf models.tgz
 ```

-Obtain the lexicon files (if necessarily).
+Obtain the lexicon files.
 You can email me if you do not have these files.

 See [this script](/batchrun.sh) for an example of running RPP.